 Different cancellation policies

-But not every Hilton property follows these guidelines — you can find properties that require cancellations further out than 72 hours and some that still allow for 24 hour cancellations.
+Not every Hilton property or Hilton brand follows the same guidelines — you can find properties that require cancellations further out than 72 hours and some that still allow for 24 hour cancellations.

 So the key to finding out what the cancellation policy is for your booking is to check the details of your booking.
 When you’re selecting your room type, you’ll see the cancellation terms.